PPC Internet Marketing Campaigns - Features, Benefits and Unique Selling Points

 By Gregory Smyth

 Internet marketing and the advent of techniques like search engine optimization and web analytics have taken much of what is traditionally taught in marketing and communications courses, and turned it on its head.
 The technologies are completely different, an entire new set of contacts and protocols has to be made and learnt, and very different aspects of your products become important.
 However, there are some things in marketing that haven't changed for years, and the rise of internet marketing hasn't altered that.
-If you are trying to execute a successful PPC campaign, you need to go back to the basics of marketing, even more so than with other web marketing strategies.
-One of the most important things to do is to re-examine your product through new eyes, and determine its features, benefits, and unique selling points.
+If you are trying to execute a successful pay-per-click (PPC) campaign, you need to go back to the basics of marketing.
+One of the most important things to do is to re-examine your product through new eyes and determine its features, benefits and unique selling points.

-The features and benefits of your product are very different things to the technical specifications, or even the physical nature of the product, in most instances.
-Identifying what a product actually does for a consumer, to make their life better, is critical in writing PPC ads, where you have 160 characters at most to explain an entire company.
-You'll need intimate knowledge of the product you are promoting, and also to have identified your target market for the internet marketing, which we've written on previously.
-For example, if you sell lawn care products, and you've identified that your target market is men, aged between 30 and 40, and 60 and 70, with average to high household income and in certain geographical areas conducive to growing grass, the next step is to put yourself in your customer's shoes.
-What will be the most important features of the product to them?
-Will they care about how much it costs, how quickly it works, how hardy it is, or the image the product is selling?
+The features and benefits of your product are very different things to the technical specifications or, in most instances, even the physical nature of the product.
+Identifying what a product actually does to make a consumer's life better is critical when writing PPC ads, where you have a maximum of 160 characters to explain an entire company.
+You'll need intimate knowledge of the product you are promoting, and also to have identified your target market, which we've written on previously.
+For example, if you sell lawn care products and you've identified that your target market is men, aged between 30 and 40, and 60 and 70, with average-to-high household income and in certain geographical areas conducive to growing grass, the next step is to put yourself in your customer's shoes.
+What will be the product features that matter most to your customers?
+Will they care about how much it costs, how quickly it works, how hardy it is or the image the product is selling?
 As always, whether you are building an offline or a web marketing strategy, if you don't know what your customers want, ask them.
-Market research is a valuable thing.
+Market research is a valuable tool.

-When thinking about benefits for your product in an internet marketing strategy, you need to understand what the product does for the customer, not simply what it 'does'.
-Your lawn care products might save them time on gardening, may help them get better results for the time they put in, or might help them create a pleasant outdoor lifestyle.
+When thinking about your product's benefits from an internet marketing perspective, understand what the product does for the customer, not simply what it 'does'.
+Your lawn care products might save your customers time on gardening, it may help them achieve better results for their lawn or it might help them create a pleasant outdoor lifestyle.
 This is quite different from giving them a high nitrogen content or long effectiveness period.